-We started by investigating the DNA packaging mechanism of the T4 bacteriophage motor by carrying out single-molecule DNA packaging measurements and free energy calculations via the MM-GBSA approach.
-In particular, we tested a previously proposed mechanism of packaging in which the T4 motor protein translocates DNA by transitioning between an extended and a compact state due to electrostatic interactions between complimentarily charged residues across an interface between two domains of the motor (Fig. 7).
-We showed that site-directed alterations in these residues cause force dependent impairments of motor function that correlate well with computed changes in free-energy differences between the two states, thus providing support for the proposed model.
-We also proposed an energy landscape model of motor activity under external loads that couples the free-energy profile of motor conformational states with that of the ATP hydrolysis cycle (Fig. 8).
+Our initial foray into the field was testing a previously proposed mechanism of packaging for the T4 bacteriophage, which suggested that an extended-to-compact transition of the protein mediated by electrostatic interactions between complimentarily charged residues generated the force needed to package DNA.
+In collaboration with Douglas Smith (UCSD) and Venigalla Rao (Catholic U America), we showed that site-directed alterations in these residues cause force dependent impairments of motor function that correlate well with computed changes in free-energy differences between the two states, thus providing support for the proposed model.
+Using free energy decomposition analysis, we were able to identify all the key molecular interactions and residues involved in force generation, revealing that uncharged residues also play an equally important role in compaction.
+We also proposed an energy landscape model of motor activity under external loads that couples the free-energy profile of motor conformational states with that of the ATP hydrolysis cycle (Fig. 2).